floraxinru/recsys_resources/README.md

 https://www.kaggle.com/morrisb/how-to-recommend-anything-deep-recommender/comments *

+*For Restaurant dataset*

 Restaurant dataset: simple content-based recommender (writeup is a bit lengthy): https://www.kaggle.com/liyenhsu/simple-content-based-recommenders

+*For Anime dataset*

-Anime dataset - collaborative filtering *
+Anime - collaborative filtering
  > For collaborative filtering we'll need to create a pivot table of users on one axis and tv show names along the other.
 The pivot table will help us in defining the similarity between users and shows to better predict who will like what.

 https://www.kaggle.com/ajmichelutti/collaborative-filtering-on-anime-data *